nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 * press the gesture you want to remap, e.g. `NVDA+]` (laptop layout)
 * de-activate input help (`NVDA+1`)
 * open the log (`NVDA+F1`)
-* find out the line corresponding to the moment you have executed the gesture, e.g.:
+* find out the line corresponding to the moment you executed the gesture, e.g.:

   ```
   Input help: gesture kb(laptop):NVDA+], bound to script rightMouseClick on globalCommands.GlobalCommands
   ```